MWelHeb/empirical_eyes/README.md

 ### <a name="id1"></a>4 - Descriptive Statistics

 During the last several years I have written - among others - a script for a three days course focusing on descriptive statistics combined with some "hands on" exercises and use cases.
-Given that statistical concepts are also one key component of data science and many Python projects I thought it would be reasonable to provide the script for download here.
+Given that statistical concepts are also one key component of many Python data science projects I thought it would be reasonable to provide the script for download here.

 - [Documentation: Descriptive Statistics 3 Days Course](https://github.com/MWelHeb/04_Descriptive_Statistics/blob/main/Descriptive_Statistics_3days_course.md)